KristianDsmith/project-4/README.md

 - After booking a table, customers will receive instant confirmation via email.
 Additionally.

 **Staff Management Interface**
-- The website will provide a backend interface for restaurant staff to manage table reservations, check-in guests, and update table status (occupied or vacant).
+- The website will provide atask manager for restaurant staff to see how many guests and tables are booked for that day.

-**Customer Support**
-- The website will offer customer support options, such as a contact form, allowing customers to get assistance with their inquiries or issues.

-**Security and Privacy**
-- The website will prioritize data security and ensure that customer information is protected throughout the booking process.

-**Social Media Integration**
-- The website can be linked to the restaurant's social media accounts, making it easy for customers to share their dining experiences and reviews.

 **Overall**
 - The website will serve as an efficient and user-friendly platform, streamlining the table booking process for customers and providing restaurant staff with tools to manage reservations effectively.